 these costs.
 With a proven track record of securing millions in compensation

-we have the in-depth knowledge and insights your case needs to obtain
+for our clients, we possess the in-depth knowledge and insights essential

 Commercial Insurance Carriers

-drivers are insured by large policies that are heavily
+truck, commercial drivers are insured by large policies that are heavily

 monitored.
 The insurance carrier’s goal is to avoid paying out any

 more than necessary for their case, and that means they often minimize

 In order to avoid paying too much, trucking insurance companies may argue that: